fast-thinker/fast-thinker/README.md

 parameter ranges so generated instances have large prompt spaces rather than small enumerable tables.
 The procedural math track defaults only to `polynomial_equations`, `intermediate_integration`, and `advanced_geometry`.
-The elementary `gsm_symbolic` word-problem family is not supported.
 Short mechanical generators such as simple integration, polynomial multiplication, direct exponentiation, basic number sequences, arithmetic, factorization, and calendar arithmetic are excluded by default because they can still emit one-step questions even with wider numeric ranges.
 Set `THINKER_PROCEDURAL_GENERATORS` to a comma-separated generator list to override the default mix.
 When small opt-in Reasoning Gym generators such as GCD, LCM, prime factorization, base conversion, calendar arithmetic, or coordinate